 Off-sites.
 Periodic in-person time for the whole team.
 Cadence varies by company — quarterly, semi-annually, annually.
 The off-site isn't where the work happens.
 It's where the relationships get built that make the rest of the year's async communication work.
 Hugely worth the cost.

-For all of these meetings, the discipline still applies: written agenda, written outcome, default time under an hour, prep work done in advance.
+For all these meetings, the discipline still applies: written agenda, written outcome, default time under an hour, prep work done in advance.

 Specific anti-patterns to kill.